LGBTQ rights in Nepal

 The Nepalese Constitution, approved by the Constituent Assembly on 16 September 2015, includes several provisions pertaining to the rights of LGBT people.
 These are the right to acquire a citizenship certificate in accordance with one's gender identity, a prohibition on discrimination on any ground including sex by the State and by private parties.

 Despite some laws and provisions protecting third gender people, LGBT people still face societal discrimination in Nepal and there is significant pressure to conform and to marry a partner of the opposite sex.
 Some observers accused the media and activists of pinkwashing and spreading disinformation about same-sex marriage and LGBT rights in Nepal.
 As of June 2025, gender-affirming surgeries are available in Nepal.

+Various forms of conversion therapy are practiced in Nepal including treatment in rehabilitation centres and traditional Nepalese exorcism by family members.

 According to a 2021 study, LGBTQ individuals in Nepal face severe discrimination, social isolation, and human rights violations.
-LGBTQ people are judged and ridiculed not just by their family members but also by the health staff at hospitals and health posts.
+LGBTQ people face social stigma both by family, employment, and healthcare settings.

+In April 2026, Balen Shah assumed the office of Prime Minister, after his party won an overwhelming majority in the February 2026 elections.
+Many in the LGBTQ community criticized him over a rap video on YouTube in which he used derogatory and homophobic hate speech, calling for a public apology and the removal of the video.
+Following their demands, there has been a significant increase in derogatory comments, hate speech, and death threats directed at the LGBTQ community by supporters of the newly elected Prime Minister.